Ja98/cesar-p-core/paper/paper.md

 | 2        | wall_win_groundf | 18                      | 349'065        | 22'560                          |

 See the [retrofit example](https://github.com/hues-platform/cesar-p-usage-examples/blob/master/advanced_examples/retrofit_simple_example.py) for more details.

 ## Project handling

-There are several features to facilitate comparision between different simulation runs with changed parameters, re-loading existing projects to avoid re-generation of building models, simulating exisiting IDF files.
-To allow for exchange projects or backup there is the option to save all input files including the constructions database in a ZIP file.
+There are several features to simplify project management, including comparision between different simulation runs with changed parameters, re-loading existing projects to avoid re-generation of building models or simulating exisiting IDF files.
+To allow for exchangeing or backing up projects there is the option to save all input files including the constructions database in a ZIP file.
 Check out the [basic usage example](https://github.com/hues-platform/cesar-p-usage-examples/blob/master/advanced_examples/basic_cesar_usage.py) to see those features in action.